TeamChillax/design/target_platforms.md

 * Linux
 - Who knows?

-== Mobile Platforms
+## Mobile Platforms
 Secondary platform types.
-It is understood that these platforms may have additional limitaitons that are not present on the desktop systems.
+It is understood that these platforms may have additional limitations that are not present on the desktop systems.

 *iOS
-- Minium hardware TBD
+- Minimum hardware TBD
 * Android
-- Minium hardware TBD
+- Minimum hardware TBD